The 10 Best Parks in Fenton, MO

 Published: 2022-06-23 18:06:42

-Just outside St. Louis, Fenton, Missouri, is a beautiful place to live for those who love the outdoors just like our St Louis roofing contractor crews love to be outside.
+Just outside St. Louis, Fenton, Missouri, is a beautiful place to live for those who love the outdoors.
 Sometimes called the "City of Parks," There are plenty of opportunities to get outside and enjoy the fresh air in Fenton, whether you're hiking, biking, or just taking a leisurely stroll.
 And while there are plenty of parks to choose from, we've compiled a list of the ten best options based on amenities, size, and location.
 So, whether you're looking for a place to take your dog for a walk or want to explore a new park, be sure to check out our list of the ten best parks in Fenton, MO!

 Open from 6 am to 11 pm, Fenton City Park is an excellent choice for those looking for a local park with plenty of amenities.
 The nearly 100-acre park offers athletic fields, multiple pavilions and shelters, picnic tables, and basketball courts.